MarcusP-P/WindowsInstall/README.md

 * `InstallWsl`: [optional] a boolean to install WSL.
 If you are on Windows 2004 or later, it will automatically enable WSL2.
 Default: `false`
 * `TaskStages`: [optional] an array of stages of tasks:
 	* `StageNumber`: [required] the number of this stage.
-		These are executed in ascending order, starting with zero.
+		These are executed in ascending numerical order, starting with zero.
 If there is a missing stage, we will load the next highest number.
 At the moment, the script processes each script sequentially
+	* `FinishMessage`: [optional] Message to display at the end of the stage, before exiting.
+If this is missing, a default message will be displayed.
 	* `Tasks`: [optional] an array of tasks
 		* `Type`: [required] which can be one of the following:
 			* `microsoftStore`: install a Microsoft Store app